tanzir71/tinycartjs/README.md

 TinyCart auto-initializes from `data-tc-config`, stores the cart in `localStorage`, renders a floating cart button, and posts checkout JSON to your backend.

+## Architecture at a Glance

+TinyCart is split into a small client widget and plain PHP endpoints:

+- `tinycart.js` owns the cart UI, `localStorage` persistence, coupon preview calls, catalog hydration, analytics beacons, and checkout POST.
+- `checkout.php` is the source of truth for products, prices, coupons, stock reservation, payment method selection, order storage, webhook delivery, and order email.
+- `coupon.php` gives shoppers fast coupon feedback, but checkout still recomputes the discount before storing an order.
+- `catalog.php` can hydrate client-side product display from the server catalog without trusting the browser during checkout.
+- `payment.php` receives Stripe webhooks or PayPal returns and marks online orders paid after provider verification.
+- `admin.php` is the server-rendered ops dashboard for order status, COD collection, admin notes, stock, coupon overrides, CSV export, and webhook retry.
+- `collect.php` accepts optional cart analytics that should remain operational and non-sensitive.

+The client never has final authority over price, total, stock, coupon validity, payment status, or fulfilment status.
+Treat anything in HTML or JSON from the browser as display data until the PHP endpoint validates it.

 ## CDN / Releases

 For production, pin a release tag instead of loading from a moving branch: